 - review any previous survey reports

 A Weathertightness Review Panel provides technical assistance around weathertightness remediation works.

-For architects, building surveyors, designers and other property professionals involved with remediation, see the Ministry’s Weathertightness Remediation and Regulatory Strategy [PDF, 849 KB].
+For architects, building surveyors, designers and other property professionals involved with remediation, refer to the following Ministry strategy.

 Repair of the patches from previous destructive testing will be included within weathertightness remediation projects.
 Where previous invasive testing has been undertaken and the current outcome is that no weathertightness remediation is required, the Ministry will pay the full cost to repair the invasive testing and of the remediation inspection.